AISHWARYA251166/Financial-Advisor-Expense-Manager-AI-Agent/README.md

 # Financial Advisor & Expense Manager AI Agent

-An AI-powered financial advisor and expense management system that provides personalized financial guidance and automated expense tracking.
+An AI-powered financial advisor and expense management system that provides advance financial guidance and automated expense tracking.
 The project combines financial data analysis, Google Gemini Vision for receipt/screenshot extraction and Gemini LLM for financial advice to help users understand, manage, and optimize their personal finances.

 # Project Overview